Motorcycles

 My first bike

 I don't know much about motorcycles, I just like them.
-I learned to ride on the side of a mountain summers in Vermont during college at my uncle Arthur who had raced in the 50s, then a few years later in New Mexico my buddies put me on a Yamaha XS650.
-One Sunday afternoon back in Albuquerque a year later, at a softball game, a reformed Harley varmint named Mike the Mouth filled me in on his life story, and some quips ("Women -- ain't worth the cost of the powder it'd take to blow'em away") and my patience was rewarded with by a turn on his dark cherry Yamaha Maxim XJ650 around the block.
+I learned to ride on the side of a mountain summers in Vermont during college at my uncle Arthur's who had raced in the 50s, then a few years later in New Mexico my buddies put me on a Yamaha XS650.
+At a softball game one Sunday afternoon back in Albuquerque a year later, a reformed Harley varmint named Mike the Mouth dealt me his life story, along with some quips ("Women -- ain't worth the cost of the powder it'd take to blow'em away") and my patience was rewarded with a turn around the block on his cherry-red Yamaha Maxim XJ650.
 So when in 1990 I paid a friend of a friend $500 for his black '83 Maxim when the guy was stuck -- well, that was fate, although Dave, if it makes you feel better, it was all I had at the time.